jamtholee/flags/README.md

 **2016-02-04** - Project kicked off

 ## Disclaimer & Credits
-These predictions/charts should not be substituted for the OURCs flag, or sensible risk assessments based on current conditions.
+These charts and predictions should not be used as a substitute for the OURCs flag, or a sensible risk assessments based on current conditions.
 We take no liability for the accuracy or reliability of the information or data presented here.

-Many thanks to the EA for their data API: *this uses Environment Agency flood and river level data from the real-time data API (Beta)*.
+Many thanks to the EA for their data API: *This uses Environment Agency flood and river level data from the real-time data API (Beta)*.